manni8436/Legend-of-the-Greek-Gods/README.md

 (Acknowledgements)

+My inspiration is my passion for Greek Mythology which I have enjoyed and loved reading about it for a long time and I even have Greek Mythology memobrilia from my trip to Greece and Rome

 Most of the designs and layout for my project was created on my own using wireframes but I also used bootstrap to aid me in building a few section